 Breast implant removal (“explant”) surgery removes the breast implants or revises the shape and size of them.
 Some common reasons women choose to have their breast implants removed include:

 To learn more about breast explant surgery at Fox Valley Plastic Surgery, request a consultation using our online form or contact us at (920) 233-1540.
-The non-refundable $80 cosmetic consultation fee can be applied towards the cost of the procedure.
+Depending on your circumstances, the non-refundable consultation fee can range from $150 to $500.
 Some breast implant removal consultations may be covered by insurance.
-Our office will let you know if it thinks the visit may be insurance covered.
 Our surgeons have performed many explant surgeries for our patients from all over Wisconsin, Michigan, and Illinois, and can help you determine the best course of action.

-The FDA is taking another look at the safety of breast implants, but for now, it is not proposing any new restrictions or warnings.
+The FDA is looking at the safety of breast implants, and in July 2019 requested that Allergan recall specific types of textured implants.
 The agency’s longstanding position is that implants are essentially safe as long as women understand they can have complications, including scarring, pain, swelling and implant rupture.
 However, the FDA is investigating a recently confirmed link to a rare cancer and unconfirmed complaints of other health problems.
 The FDA finds it impossible to determine how frequently the cancer occurs because the U.S. does not track the total number of implants on the market.
 Estimates of the frequency of the disease range from 1 in 3,000 women to 1 in 30,000.
 Although we have tested several patients for BIA-ALCL, we have not yet had a case of this disease.

 Most confirmed cases of the disease, known as breast implant-associated anaplastic large cell lymphoma (BIA-ALCL), have involved a particular style of implants with a textured surface, designed to reduce scar tissue and slippage.
 The salt loss type of texturing used by Allergan is more commonly associated with this problem.
 The disease is not breast cancer, but a form of cancer that attacks the immune system and usually forms in the capsular tissue surrounding implants.
 It grows slowly and can be successfully treated by surgically removing the implants with the body’s self-created capsule.
 More research and studies need to be conducted, but right now, the FDA is not recommending removal of implants unless there are adverse symptoms.
 It would appear that all BIA-ALCL patients present first with hyperinflation or a large fluid accumulation around the breast.
 Sampling the fluid with ultrasound guidance in our office and testing the fluid establishes the diagnosis.